nathanallen242/cap4773/README.md

 ### Abstract
 Explore the essence of our project and its overarching objectives here. *(0.5% common grade weight)*

+*In the rapidly evolving scene of open source development, Github emerged as a social media platform helping software engineers collaborate.
+This study will explore various Github repositories and user behaviours to understand the dynamics of repository popularity, success, and the identification of false actors within the platform.
+First, we investigate the characteristics of popular and successful github repo repositories, with the intention of finding that contributing factors of success and popularity are not the same.
+We look at factors such as number of, number of forks, programming language, etc. We define popularity as the number of stars, a popular consideration by past papers.
+We also define success as a project claiming to be state of the art.
+Second, we address the detection of false actors in the social community.
+We examine the characteristics of false actors and analyze their potential impact on popularity.
+Lastly, we assess the impact of development consistency vs irregularity on popularity.
+Our findings aim to provide insights to factors that can enhance repository success, popularity, and credibility in GitHub.*

 ### Motivation and RQs
 Discover what drives our research and review the specific research questions we are addressing. *(1% common grade weight)*